People Seeking Asylum or with Refugee Status

 Since Moses, others have come to us and we have become involved in their lives: in some cases we have been heavily involved in their campaigns, in other cases we have been less involved but have simply given them the space to be themselves in a safe, supportive and loving environment.

-Many of the asylum seekers that we have worked with have benefited from the excellent services and tireless efforts provided by the Greater Manchester Immigration Aid Unit (GMIAU).
+Many of the people seeking asylum that we have worked with have benefited from the excellent services and tireless efforts provided by the Greater Manchester Immigration Aid Unit (GMIAU).
 Time and again this unit has gone the extra mile for its clients and has succeeded where other advisers and representatives have failed or given up.
 Our church is proud to say we have worked in partnership with them for many of the people we have supported over the years.

 We do this work because it's part of our faith.
-The cost for Jesus of proclaiming the good news of the coming Kingdom was the cross.
+The cost for Jesus of proclaiming the Good News of the coming Kingdom was the cross.
 That Kingdom that he proclaimed points to the rule of God in our lives and in our hearts, but is also about the rule of God in our world.
 The Kingdom that is coming is a Kingdom of justice and of peace, where there will be no more poverty, or war, or torture; no more need for people to seek sanctuary, because God's own self will be with us.

-So, we pray and we work for the coming of the Kingdom in all that we do; and our work with asylum seekers is as much a part of our work for the coming of the Kingdom as are our own personal devotions, our own prayers, our own praise and our own worship in church.
+So, we pray and we work for the coming of the Kingdom in all that we do; and our work with people seeking asylum is as much a part of our work for the coming of the Kingdom as are our own personal devotions, our own prayers, our own praise and our own worship in church.

 In April 2013 we are started the 'First Wednesday' LGBT Asylum Support & Social Group, funded by some grant money we received for the purpose.
 See the First Wednesday website for further information.